What Qualifications Are Needed to Be an Accountant?

 Many internships are available for aspiring accountants.
 They can jump-start their careers.
 Almost every company has someone in an accounting role.
 It’s easy to find internship opportunities and entry-level positions.

 Accountants can apply to accounting or consulting services firms.
 These firms provide financial advice to other companies.
 Also, accountants have opportunities at various companies.
-Formal certifications need a minimum of experience.
+Formal certifications require a minimum of experience.
 You can fulfil this requirement for on-the-job experience by working at other companies.
 You can also fulfil it by working at accounting services firms.

 Photo by Eric Rothermel on Unsplash